 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.

 BLUE Buffalo Wilderness Chicken For Adult Cats includes the following:

 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, BLUE Buffalo Wilderness Chicken For Adult Cats's most plentiful ingredient listed is deboned chicken, which is considered a quality protein source.
-It also contains chicken meal and menhaden fish meal (source of omega 3 fatty acids) as additional quality protein sources.
+It also contains chicken meal and menhaden fish meal as additional quality protein sources.

 Additionally, BLUE Buffalo Wilderness Chicken For Adult Cats also contains as top ingredients tapioca starch.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains menhaden fish meal (source of omega 3 fatty acids) and dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains menhaden fish meal and dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, BLUE Buffalo Wilderness Chicken For Adult Cats has approximately 391 calories per 100g (110 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.